 A good business card can work for you when you might only get a passing moment for an introduction.
 State your name, email, phone, and a main deliverable--specific functions and capabilities you possess.

-Be open to any conversation and be able to maneuver through any situation you find yourself.
-Engaging people with a good smile and non-intrusive eye contact will make a good impression and show people you care about what they have to say.
-Since time is limited, keep introductions to about 30 seconds to a minute.
+Be open to any conversation, and be able to maneuver through any situation you find yourself.
+Engaging people with a good smile and non-intrusive eye contact will make a good impression, and it shows people you care about what they have to say.
+Since time is limited, keep introductions to about 30 seconds or a minute.

 This is plenty of time to gauge if a further conversation is possible or wanted.
 Don't sound rushed or rehearsed.
-Be genuine and talk to people like they're humans, not opportunities.
+Be genuine, and talk to people like they're humans, not opportunists.

-Listen to what other have to say and encourage their speaking over yours.
-Don't jump in and finish their sentences, sit back and let them talk.
-Not only will it make them like you, but you can think about more questions and learn about who you are talking to.
+Listen to what others have to say, and encourage their speaking over yours.
+Don't jump in and finish their sentences; sit back and let them talk.
+Not only will it make them like you, but you can think about more questions, and learn about who you are talking to.

-Take time to try and meet presenters and people that you think are out of your league.
+Take time to try and meet presenters and people that you think are “out of your league”.
 Not only will it build your confidence, it might land you some meaningful connections.
-Be sure to go to their presentations and take great notes.
+Be sure to go to their presentations, and take great notes.
 Sit close to the stage and listen intently.
-Stimulate conversation with great questions, if given the chance.
+Stimulate conversations with great questions during the presentation, if given the chance.

 Although it's important to meet presenters and high profile individuals, don't spend all your time trying to do so.
-It is just as important to meet people on your level and peers that will be more willing to talk to you and make beneficial connections.
-Just because they aren't high profile doesn't mean they can't connect you with someone who is.
+It is also important to meet people on your level, and peers that will be more willing to talk to you and make beneficial connections.
+Just because they aren't high profile individuals, doesn't mean they can't connect you with someone who is.

-Wait until at least a day or two until you email them so you don't seem needy or overly eager.
-Send them something that will spur a conversation or articles on a topic they shared.
+Wait until at least a day or two until you email them; that way you don't seem needy or overly eager.
+Send them something that will spur a conversation or articles on a topic they shared interest in.
 If you share a similar interest, send them something along those lines to connect on a more personal level.
-Pay it forward by sharing any resources you may have that they'd find valuable.
-They'll appreciate your consideration of their needs and may reward you in the future.
+Gain more interest from them by sharing any resources you may have that they'd find valuable.
+They'll appreciate your consideration of their needs, and they may reward you in the future.

-When the opportunity presents its self, try to land a follow up interview or coffee meet up.
+When the opportunity presents itself, try to land a follow up interview or coffee meet-up.
 Be sure to share info and connections to those you connected with at the event.
-Keep up with your peers and send them relevant helpful articles that might advance their job search.
+Keep up with your peers, and send them relevant helpful articles that might advance their job search.
 Meet up from time to time for a networking mastermind session.
 Spend time brainstorming and helping each other, even after you have landed a job.

 Social media has become increasingly more important over the past decade, and will continue to dominate the online networking world.
 Keep up with all the people you meet from networking events on Facebook, Twitter, and LinkedIn.
-You can learn more about them personally and professionally through social media and can remain fresh in their minds because they can see your updates and pictures frequently.
+You can learn more about them personally and professionally through social media.
+You can remain fresh in their minds, because they can see your updates and pictures frequently.

 Social Media is also important for meeting people and prospective employers.
 With social media, you can research and find influential players in a company, and make connections to start building a history that you can use later when you prepare for meeting in person.
 Similarly, headhunters and employers can search for people like you and, if you sculpt your social media profiles well, find you based on your keywords and professional qualifications.

 Be weary of what you post to your profiles though.
-Change the privacy settings so that potential employers cannot see anything you would find embarrassing, as it could cost you an offer in the future.
+Change the privacy settings, so potential employers cannot see anything you would find embarrassing, as it could cost you an offer in the future.

 Read more about Networking Through Social Media.

 When using conventions and job fairs to network, be sure to do your research.
-Find out who's going to be there, what their company does, and decide who you would like to meet and what you want to accomplish by going to these events.
+Find out who's going to be there, what their company does, and decide who you would like to meet.
+Also figure out what you want to accomplish by going to these events.
 There's not enough time in the day to meet everyone and attend every event, so make a schedule and try your best to stick to it.

-Make the most of your time and don't waste it.
+Make the most of your time, so don't waste it.
 These opportunities don't come around every day.
 Mingle and make as many good connections as you can.
-Talk to people you are interested in and be courteous in dismissing yourself from those who are not.
+Talk to people you are interested in, and be courteous in dismissing yourself from those who are not.

 Be genuine, ask good questions, and get people talking.
-Hand out business cards and accept them.
+Hand out business cards and accept them ones that are being handed to you.
 Most importantly, keep up with the connections you make at these events, maintain your network to keep opportunities open, and have fun!